shalatan/shalatan.github.io/ai.md

     - `Generative AI`:
         - Reactive (works on prompt)
         - Prompts -> Generate Content
-        - Usecase: Content creation, which then is reviewd, refined, directed by a human
+        - Use-case: Content creation, which then is reviewed, refined, directed by a human
     - `Agentic AI`:
-        - Proacitve (can work independently)
+        - Pro-active (can work independently)
         - Prompts -> Actions (Percive -> Decide -> Execute -> Learn)
-        - Usecase: Multi-Step process (uses reasoning power of LLMs) to break down complex tasks into smaller, logical steps also known as chain of though reasoning (ref prompt eng)
+        - Use-case: Multi-Step process (uses reasoning power of LLMs) to break down complex tasks into smaller, logical steps also known as chain of though reasoning (ref prompt eng)
 - **Text Geneation: Large Language Models (LLMs)**
     - LLMs interpret context, grammar, and semantics to generate coherent text based on learned patterns.
-    - Examples of LLMs include GPT (Generative Pre-trained Transformer) and Google Bard (powered by PaLM as LLM, where PaLM is a combination of trasnformer model and Google's Pathways AI platofrm), which have evolved into multimodal models.
+    - Examples of LLMs include GPT (Generative Pre-trained Transformer) and Google Bard (powered by PaLM as LLM, where PaLM is a combination of transformer model and Google's Pathways AI platofrm), which have evolved into multimodal models.
     - `Capabilities of Text Generation Tools`:
         - ChatGPT can handle both text and image inputs, providing context based responses and assisting in creative tasks like slide creation.
         - Problem solving through basic mathematics and statistics, financial analysis, investment research, code geenration etc.